 In the field of commodities, there are a lot of factors that can impact the market value of a commodity and a skilled and observant trader can pick up on trends and events that are likely to cause a drop in market value for a specific commodity.

-The most commonly utilized method for making a profit from falling prices is to go short.
+The most commonly utilized method for making a profit from falling prices is to buy a CFD or to short the commodity.
 Instead of taking a long position, you take a short position.
 However, taking a short position is considerably more risky than taking a long position.
 With a long position, the risk is limited (you can never lose more than the purchase price + transaction costs) while the upside is virtually unlimited (the market value can soar to record-breaking heights).
 With a short position, the risk is virtually unlimited while the upside is limited.
 Why?
 Keep on reading and you will find out more about the possible gains and pitfalls of going short.